La Trobe University: AgriBio

 In 2004 the Victorian Government identified a need to collocate its primary industries department's plant and animal science research capabilities with other research entities.
 It committed funds for this purpose in 2005 and committed to a joint venture with La Trobe University to construct a bioscience research centre at its Bundoora campus.
 A key objective of AgriBio is to facilitate science collaboration between the university and the Department of Environment, Land, Water and Planning (previously DEPI).

+Under the leadership of Vice-Chancellors, Roger Parrish (acting), Brian Stoddart (Interim) and Paul Johnson, the world-leading agribiosciences research facility (Agribio) was established through a joint venture arrangement with the Victorian State Government by aggregating 11 primary industries research sites at the university.

 The La Trobe AgriBio building, on the south eastern side of the university, has grown into a structure of around 31,000 square metres and over three levels with a number of external buildings under construction such as a large glasshouse and poly-house complex.
 Construction commenced in May 2009 and was completed in August 2012.

 Australian Archaeomagnetism Laboratory

 In 2011 the university, in conjunction with the Faculty of Humanities and Social Sciences built the Australian Archaeomagnetism Laboratory (TAAL), based within the Department of Archaeology, Environment and Community Planning.
 The main aim and focus of research in the laboratory is promoting the use of magnetic methods of analysis (palaeomagnetism, rock magnetism, archaeomagnetic dating and magnetostratigraphy) for understanding the age, palaeoenvironmental/climate context and site formation history of archaeological and fossil sites.
 The laboratory also undertakes other research with the Department of Physics, including comparative work at the Australian Synchrotron.

 In 2011 the laboratory was involved in dating the age of the new South African hominin species Australopithecus sediba, which was published in the journal "Science".